Jennifer Morris, Business Disability Forum Consultant, highlights the importance of trust and psychological safety in disability data collection.

 Fundamentally, the request to employees for their disability ‘data’ is actually an invitation to individuals to be open about their identities and share their lived experiences with their employer and colleagues… and in order to do that, trust and psychological safety are key.

-If you are interested in learning more about how you and your organisation can work with your colleagues to gain more insight on employee data, Business Disability Forum Members and Partners can access the full Collecting Global Employee Disability Data report and the series of corresponding Mini Reports.
+If you are interested in learning more about how you and your organisation can work with your colleagues to gain more insight on employee data, access the full Collecting Global Employee Disability Data report and the series of corresponding Mini Reports.
+Access is restricted to members of the Global Taskforce and Business Disability Forum Partners only.